TL;DR

 Your Landing Page is a Huge Miss

 Your website is the focal point of your online presence and is where you can get your message across best.
 Don’t neglect specialized landing pages for the current product or service that you are trying to promote.
-Landing pages are an easy way to get as much relevant information to the buyer in a user-friendly format as possible without conversing with them.
+A landing page is a standalone web page, created specifically for a marketing or advertising campaign.
+It's an easy way to get as much relevant information to the buyer in a user-friendly format as possible without conversing with them.

 You're Not Using Social Media

 In today's world, everyone has at least one social media account.
 Mom, Dad, Grandma, and even the neighbor's dog are on a social platform, constantly consuming countless hours of mindless information.
-So why not take advantage of that?
+So why not take advantage of these social media platforms for your PPC advertising?

 Instagram and Facebook, to name a few, show ads of products mixed into a person's “feed,” making it easy to attract the right audience and generate an abundance of clicks.
 LinkedIn ads might yield the best results if you're in the B2B space.